mozilla/taar-experiment-v3-shield-study/TELEMETRY.md

-# Telemetry sent by Addon
+# Telemetry sent by this add-on

 ## Usual Firefox Telemetry is unaffected.

-- No change: `main` and other pings are UNAFFECTED by this addon.
+- No change: `main` and other pings are UNAFFECTED by this add-on.
 - Respects telemetry preferences.
 If user has disabled telemetry, no telemetry will be sent.

+##  Study-specific endings

+This study has no surveys and as such has NO SPECIFIC ENDINGS.

 ## `shield-study` pings (common to all shield-studies)

 `shield-studies-addon-utils` sends the usual packets.

-The STUDY SPECIFIC ENDINGS this study supports are:

-- "voted",
-- "notification-x"
-- "window-or-fx-closed"

 ## `shield-study-addon` pings, specific to THIS study.

-Events instrumented in this study:

-- UI
-    - prompted (notification bar is shown)

-- Interactions
-    - voted
+A ping is sent from the add-on upon:

+* initialization
+* upon discovery pane load
+* upon popup display
+* upon popup discovery pane button click
+* every time the user installs/uninstalls/disables an add-on

+### Attributes

+.... todo

-## Example sequence for a 'voted => not sure' interaction
+## Example sequence for a 'init => trigger-popup => button-click => disco-pane-loaded => install' interaction

 These are the `payload` fields from all pings in the `shield-study` and `shield-study-addon` buckets.